sarsonj/nodejs-wwdc-notifier/README.markdown

 Then start script using your favorite technique for running of deamon node-js scripts.
 Simple `nohup` will works as well.
 Or you can use something more advace, like [Forever](http://blog.nodejitsu.com/keep-a-nodejs-server-up-with-forever).

+##Disclaimer
+No warranties, I will not be responsible if you miss your ticked because of this sript.
+But I am using it as well, so that at least if there is some critical bug, I will not go to SF as well :-).